the-wendell/my_dev_portal/README.md

 First, check out the code of conduct [here](https://github.com/SWLivingstone/my_dev_portal/blob/master/code_of_conduct.md).
 Then, get crackin'!

-As "My Dev Portal" is being built with new devlopers in mind it is also being built to allow for entry level contributions in the form of themes/templates.
+As "My Dev Portal" is being built with new developers in mind it is also being built to allow for entry level contributions in the form of themes/templates.
 One can never have too many themes!
 Below you will find *very* detailed instructions on how to create a new Portfolio theme.
-Do not let the longwinded instructions fool you as adding a theme is quite simple!
+Do not let the long winded instructions fool you as adding a theme is quite simple!
 The majority of the instructions are simply tables depicting the available user data.

 **Designers Welcome**
 If you have a great design for My Dev Portal that you would like made submit it as an issue with a mock-up and someone will build it!

-The standards for contribution are simple and minmal.
+The standards for contribution are simple and minimal.
 * If what you have written is a function then please add an Rspec test for it (tests are not necessary for private/protected functions)
 * Portfolio themes should be responsive (tests are not necessary for themes)
 * Portfolio themes must support the available user preferences (listed bellow)